KDE/kde-builder/doc/source-reference/index.md

 ### Configuration file (rc-file)

-kdesrc-build uses a configuration file (usually abbreviated the `rc-file`) to
+kde-builder uses a configuration file (usually abbreviated the `rc-file`) to
 store:

 .
 The list of modules to build, and